OnionYams/M7-Holiday-Assess/README.md

 from any terminal where these 2 files are in the same folder location.

-May also require installations of bs4 and requests which can be found online, and registering for an api key at https://community-open-weather-map.p.rapidapi.com
+May also require installations of bs4 and requests which can be found online, and registering for an api key at https://community-open-weather-map.p.rapidapi.com which must replace a line later in the source code